ktkelly11/ktkelly11/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Calibri&size=34&letterSpacing=0px&duration=2500&pause=2000&&color=000000&random=false&height=60&lines=Hi+%F0%9F%91%8B%2C+I'm+Katie!;Software+Engineer)](https://git.io/typing-svg)

-<p align="left"> I am a highly motivated Software Developer utilizing a successful background as a former educator to help with my direction and project planning.
-I am equipped with recent coursework in MERN Stack, with a strong attention to detail.
-My experience in education, coupled with versatile skills in customer service, accounting, and effective communication, positions me as a self-starter and quick learner ready to excel in a dynamic development role.
+<p align="left"> Highly effective software developer trained in MERN stack through Per Scholas, transitioning from education to tech.
+Recognized for organization, attention to detail, and experience in analyzing data.
+Adept at reviewing and correcting digital information.
+Traveled and worked internationally with experience in multiple organizations, cultures and languages.
+A self-starter with excellent communication skills, eager to contribute effectively as part of a dynamic development team.
+Strong team collaborator with a background in cross-functional roles and multicultural environments.
 </p>
 <p align="left">
 How to reach me: